 Tushar Nayak

-computer vision focused roboticist working in robotic surgery
+computer vision focused biomedical engineer turned roboticist working in robotic surgery

 prof_pic.jpg